-Every day there are more than three dozen scooters on campus.
+Every day many students ride scooters to campus.
 Students are strongly encouraged to make sure scooters are:

 - Clearly labeled with your name to alleviate confusion over who owns which scooter consider unique stickers, labels or colored tape, as well as keeping a record of the scooter serial number. - Has a small lock on their back wheel to alleviate the issue of taking a scooter that does not belong to you.